Protecting your privacy

-Our web server logs collect information for each page served, including your IP address, page URL, and timestamp.
+Our web server logs collect information for each page served, including your IP address, page URL, your login and timestamp.
 Web logs help us to diagnose problems with our server, to administer our website, and to otherwise provide our services to you.

 How we may use your data

-Affiliated third parties (for example, our database administrators) for the sole purpose of helping us do our work.
+We may share your Personal Information with affiliated third parties (for example, our database administrators) for the sole purpose of helping us do our work.
 These groups do not share your Personal Information or use it for any purpose other than as instructed by us.

 In addition, we may utilize your Campaign Activity Information and employer information for internal purposes to help us personalize the experience for each user and to operate, maintain and improve the features and functionality of our website.
-Please note that if you choose to make some of your Campaign Activity Information public (such as making a comment in a public forum), 3rd parties will have access to such information.
+Please note that if you choose to make some of your Campaign Activity Information public (such as making a comment in a public forum), third parties will have access to such information.

 Notwithstanding anything to the contrary set forth herein, the Organization: (1) may disclose information about its users if required to do so by law or in the good faith belief that such disclosure is reasonably necessary to respond to subpoenas, court orders, or other legal process; and (2) may also disclose information about its users to law enforcement officers or others, in the good faith belief that such disclosure is reasonably necessary to: (a) enforce our Terms of Service; (b) respond to claims that any posting or other content violates the rights of third-parties; (c) or protect the rights, property, or personal safety of the Organization, its users or the general public.